 Buy if:

-You want the best beginner paddle:
+You want the best spin:

-You want a lightweight control paddle:
+You want a good balance of control and power:

 Pass if: